Chest Trauma

 Duration: 45-60 minutes

-Target Audience: Emergency department medical and nursing staff.
+Target Audience: Emergency department medical and nursing clinicians.

 .